Ewoud B. Compeer, PhD

 Currently Ewoud is working in the lab of Prof. Mike Dustin where he investigates (a) the immune cell remodelling that supports and (b) in vivo role of, a novel cell-cell communication that relies on extracellular vesicles produced and released at the site of cell-cell interaction.
 His additional research showed that T cells remodel their cytoskeleton and mitochondria that have profound effect on cholesterol levels that, in collaboration with Prof. Lawrence Turka, Prof. Bruce Blazar, and Dr. Sergi Padilla-Parra, proved to be pivotal to effector T cell survival, regulatory T cell function, and susceptibility of T cells to HIV entry, respectively.

 Alongside his research commitments, Ewoud feels a responsibility to help shape the next generation of scientists through involvement in Bachelor, Masters and PhD programmes and is keen to engage younger audiences via outreach such as the Curiosity Carnival and Microscopy Day.
-He is a strong advocate for open science and has joined the eLife Ambassador program where he works with an international team of early career researchers to increase science data availability and integrity.
+He is a strong advocate for open science and worked as eLife Ambassador with an international team of early career researchers (ECRs) to increase science data availability and integrity.
+Recently he launched the Dutch Society of Young Immunologists (Young-NVVI) to represent ECRs within the NVVI and EFIS to improve the research culture and environment for young immunologists.
 In parallel, he works as a Director and is Treasurer of DANinUK Ltd. to improve cross-cultural research and dissemination of its results.

 T cell immunology